Case Manager – Huckleberry Youth Health Center SF

 - Provide short-term interventions and ongoing case management services for youth.
 Case management activities will include: Crisis intervention, assessment and service planning, community advocacy, brokerage and coordination of resources, referrals and linkage support and other life skills training and support.

-- Maintain contact with other service providers (internal and external) to ensure that clients’ needs are met as seamlessly as possible.
+- Build and maintain contact with other service providers (internal and external) to assist in developing a robust referral network, outreach about case management services and ensure that clients’ needs are met as seamlessly as possible.

 - Develop, monitor, and implement service plans and interventions.